Easily create an LLC operating agreement

 • Transfer of ownership rules (in the event the owner dies, sells, etc.)

-• In short, yes.
-Anyone forming a limited liability company (LLC) should draft an operating agreement.
+• An operating agreement can be extremely helpful even if it’s not legally required in your state.
+Anyone forming a limited liability company (LLC) should consider drafting an operating agreement.
 As we covered above, an operating agreement helps separate your personal assets from your company’s liabilities and debts.
-Without an operating agreement, the courts may treat your LLC like a sole proprietorship.
+Without an operating agreement, the courts could treat your LLC like a sole proprietorship.
 Furthermore, this document helps dictate LLC member responsibilities, ownership structure, and capital allocation.
-Even if you’re a single-member LLC, you need an operating agreement to establish your company as a legal business and separate your personal assets and liabilities from your business’s.
+Even if you’re a single-member LLC, an operating agreement helps separate your personal assets and liabilities from your business’s in the eyes of the courts.

 Start an LLC and set its ground rules